mxenabled/cssinjs/README.md

 The generated `className` is a unique string that can be added to any HTML element to style it and its children using regular CSS semantics.

-*Caveat*: CSS specficity rules apply as usual with the exception of _order_.
-This is because JavaScript objects are unordered.
-Do not rely on order.

 ### Nesting and parent references

 The CSS object may include nested objects.
 The keys of those nested objects may